vittorioromeo/VRSFML/DESIGN.md

 <br>

 - ➡️ **Stack trace generation for errors and assertions:**
-    - Human-readable stack traces are generated on any `sf::priv::err()` error message or assertion failure.
+    - Human-readable stack traces are generated on any `sf::priv::err()` error message, assertion failure, or lifetime tracking error.
     - Internally uses `cpptrace`: <https://github.com/jeremy-rifkin/cpptrace>.
     - Can be controlled via the CMake option `SFML_ENABLE_STACK_TRACES`.